neoclide/coc.nvim/Readme.md

 * `$NVIM_COMPLETE_LOG_LEVEL` set to `debug` for debug messages.
 * `$NVIM_COMPLETE_LOG_FILE` set the file path of log file.

+Note: Complete.nvim would disable itself when there is vim error during autocmd.

 ## Similar projects